RAW-Network/videra/README.md

 # ✨ Videra Video Compressor

-An ultra-modern, professional-grade video compression tool, built for performance, security, and scalability
+Videra is a modern and powerful video compression tool made for speed privacy and ease of use It works great for both casual users and professionals giving smooth results with a simple experience

 ---